Author:

 Will Munny find the courage to trust his captain and to protect the strange clown who has become his friend?

-Young adult fairytale fantasy; an illustrated novella set in the world of the Tales of Goldstone Wood
+Illustrated novella set in the world of The Tales of Goldstone Wood series.

 I wasn’t impressed with this.
 It’s not bad, but I don’t think it works enough as a standalone novella to be a good read.
 It feels more like it should be expanded into a full novel, or that she should have made Leonard the main character and Munny the side one.
 I think Rebecca Miller has a counter-example of why she loved it on her site, if you disagree with my thoughts on it.